Monte Railway: Decline

 Despite improvement in the financial situation of Caminho de Ferro do Monte, it was unable to raise enough capital to replace its rolling stock, which was showing serious signs of wear.
 The situation worsened until an accident occurred on 10 September 1919, when a locomotive boiler exploded on the ascent to Monte.
 There were four deaths and many injuries among the 56 passengers on board.
-On account of the accident, operations were suspended until 1 February 1920.
+On account of the accident, operations were suspended until 1 February 1920, pending the outcome of an investigation.
+The investigators concluded the cause was faulty manufacture of the boiler.
+The railway consequently ordered a new locomotive from a different manufacturer.

 On 11 January 1932, another disaster occurred, this time a derailment.
 Consequently, both tourists and residents shunned the service, judging it too dangerous.
 Furthermore, the Second World War led to a decrease in tourism to Madeira and the company fell into crisis.
 Another contributing factor to the diminishing railway custom was road building that developed road transport alternatives.

 Due to financial adversity and the bad state of the rolling stock, it was not possible to maintain railway operations.
 Hence, the last train trip was in April 1943, the line dismantled, and the hardware sold for scrap.
 The financial failure left many residents with no means of transport.

 The 16 November 1948 issue of Gazeta dos Caminhos de Ferro reported the sale of the Caminho de Ferro do Monte.
 Its physical assets were sold at ridiculously low prices, according to the source, and the real estate was abandoned.
 The rolling stock was eventually used to repair the Bom Jesus Funicular in Braga.